 The size of the pan you use can affect the cooking time.
 This will not rise much with baking, and the dough is not very strong, so a deeper pan is good.

-Smaller pans will give a thicker loaf that may take a few more minutes more cooking time.
+Smaller pans, like loaf pans, will yield a thicker loaf that may take a few more minutes to cook.

-Brushing the top with water will help with a crunchy crust.
-Put it in any pan you want, brush with water, and bake until an internal temp of 200°.
+Brushing the top with water will help create a crunchy crust.
+Please put it in any pan, brush it with water, and bake until the internal temperature reaches 200ยฐ.
 The dough is not strong enough to be baked outside of a pan.

 Ingredients